michel1991/ocp-java-11/advancedDesign/md/TO_CONSIDER.md

 Despite how option A looks, it is a valid method name in Java.
 Options C, E, and F do not compile because the symbols -, \, and # are not allowed in method names, respectively.

+#### Which of the following lines of code are not permitted as the first line of a Java class file?
+(Choose two.)
+* A. import widget.*;
+* B. // Widget Manager
+* C. int facilityNumber;
+* D. package sprockets;
+* E. /** Author: Cid **/
+* F. void produce() {}

+A class can start with a comment, an optional package statement, or an import statement if there is no package statement.
+It cannot start with a variable definition or method declaration, since those cannot be declared outside a type.
+Therefore, options C and F are correct.